Click above link to download the AUWU booklet for free.

 - Your Right to Change Job Agencies

-- Your Right to a Medical Exemption – how to get your medical certificate accepted
+- Your Right to be Seriously Ill – how to get your medical certificate accepted for a Medical Exemption

 Negotiate a fair job plan ✔

 Check your job plan to make sure you aren’t being forced to do things that you don’t have to.
-If there are activities or appointments on your job plan that are over and above the standard mutual obligations requirements, inform your job agent that you would like to renegotiate your job plan to reflect the jobactive deed.
+If there are activities or appointments in your job plan that are over and above the standard mutual obligations requirements, inform your job agency that you would like to renegotiate your job plan to reflect the jobactive deed.

 See: Are your mutual obligation activities fair? for more information.